erickbytes/lofipython/content/blog/drafts/how-to-python-pip-install-new-libraries_.rst

 **Getting the prefix right can be tricky.**

+Since this was written, I moved to Python 3.11.
+When I first moved from Python 2 to 3 on Windows, I somehow accidentally configured the following behavior: entering "python some_program.py" ran a .py file with Python 2.
+Whereas, entering "py some_program.py" ran a .py file with Python 3.

 In the install command, the prefix is a reference to your Python executable.
 You may just need to alter your prefix to call it correctly.
 Here are some to try in place of "python".
 Observe what happens when you